-Under current 3-year cash flow projections, 6 months of essential operational costs are budgeted to range between £260,000 - £413,000.
-At the end of 2021, the balance of Producers Direct's unrestricted cash and assets totalled £453,009.
+Under current 3-year cash flow projections, 6 months of essential operational costs are budgeted at $\pm 195,000$ - with this budget covering core operational and programme staff across UK, East Africa and Peru, associated operational costs and loan repayments due.
+At the end of 2022, the balance of Producers Direct's unrestricted cash and assets totalled $\pm 303,208$ .
 During 2022, Producers Direct will continue work to enhance its unrestricted cash reserves through the following strategies:

-• Careful management of Producers Direct's unrestricted fund balance.

-- Targeting opportunities to secure funding from Impact Investors, whose funding tends to be less restricted than other grant-based donor funds. - Continued testing of opportunities to generate earned income through Producers Direct's activities, including the sale of Producers Direct branded products into local and national markets where smallholder partner organisations are located. - Targeting earned income through service provision contracts with organisations working with smallholders.
+- Careful management of Producers Direct's unrestricted fund balance. - Targeting opportunities to secure funding from Impact Investors, whose funding tends to be less restricted than other grant-based donor funds. - Continued testing of opportunities to generate earned income through Producers Direct's activities, including the sale of Producers Direct branded products into local and national markets where smallholder partner organisations are located. - Targeting earned income through service provision contracts with organisations working with smallholders.

-At the end of 2021, Trustees assessed Producers Direct as a Going Concern on the following basis:
+At the end of 2022, Trustees assessed Producers Direct as a Going Concern on the following basis:

-- A review of internal management information, including a budget and cash flow forecast through at least December 2023 with planned scenarios in the event that fundraising income is significantly lower than plan.
-2022+ cash flow forecasts had made no further provision to realise value from Producers Direct's remaining end-2020 shareholding in Wefarm. - An analysis of external factors and risks, as outlined and managed through Producers Direct's Risk Register and 2021 Covid-19 response plan. - Producers Direct holds sufficient unrestricted cash reserves to cover at least six months of essential operational costs to enable operations to continue during a period of unforeseen difficulty.
+- A review of internal management information, including a budget and cash flow forecast through at least December 2024 with planned scenarios in the event that fundraising income is significantly lower than plan. - An analysis of external factors and risks, as outlined and managed through Producers Direct's Risk Register. - Producers Direct holds sufficient unrestricted cash reserves to cover at least six months of essential operational costs to enable operations to continue during a period of unforeseen difficulty.